Skip to main content

 WASM Execution Example With VM Object

 The following shows the example of running the WASM for getting the Fibonacci.
-This example uses the fibonacci.wasm, and the corresponding WAT file is at fibonacci.wat.
+This example uses the WASM file fibonacci.wasm converted from the text format fibonacci.wat.

 (module